-CITIZENS FINANCIAL SERVICES, INC.

-15 South Main Street Mansfield, Pennsylvania 16933 570-662-2121
+CITIZENS FINANCIAL SERVICES, INC. 15 South Main Street Mansfield, Pennsylvania 16933 570-662-2121

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 16, 2024
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 15, 2025

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Annual Meeting") of Citizens Financial Services, Inc. (the "Company") will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, at 10:00 a.m., local time, on Tuesday, April 16, 2024, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders (the "Annual Meeting") of Citizens Financial Services, Inc. (the "Company") will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, at 10:00 a.m., local time, on Tuesday, April 15, 2025, for the following purposes:

-- 1. To elect three Class 1 directors to serve for three-year terms, and until their successors are duly elected and qualified; - 2.
+- 1. To elect one Class 1 director to serve for a two-year term and four Class 2 directors to serve for three-year terms, and until their successors are duly elected and qualified; - 2.
 To ratify the appointment of S.R.
-Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2024; - 3.
-To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; - 4.
-To vote, on a non-binding advisory basis, regarding the frequency of the non-binding advisory vote to approve the compensation of the Company's named executive officers; and - 5.
+Snodgrass, P.C., Certified Public Accountants, as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2025; - 3.
+To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; and - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.